Security-Onion-Solutions/securityonion-docs/assistant.rst

 We support connecting to Google's Gemini models through either the Gemini Developer API or the Vertex API.

-To connect over the Gemini Developer API, you will need to generate an API Key in the Google Cloud Console and provide it in the API Key field.
+To connect over the Gemini Developer API, you will need to generate an API Key in the Google Cloud Console or Google AI Studio, and provide it in the API Key field.
 To connect over the Vertex API, you will need to create a Service Account with the appropriate permissions for the models you would like to access, generate a JSON key for that account, paste the JSON into the Service Account JSON field, and you must also specify the Service Account Location.
 Some Gemini models may only be available in certain locations, such as ``global``.
 The API Url field is not used for Gemini connections.

 If an API Key and Service Account JSON + Service Account Location are both provided, SOC will attempt to connect using the Service Account and the API Key will be ignored.

 This adapter will not use any credits from your Security Onion Pro license, but Google will charge you based on their pricing.
-Contact Gemini support for more information.
+Security Onion Solutions, LLC does not provide support for Google Gemini, aside from assisting with the adapter configuration referenced on this page.

 OpenAI Responses
 ~~~~~~~~~~~~~~~~

-The OpenAI Responses adapter can connect to the newest OpenAI compatible APIs that support the Responses protocol.
+The *OpenAI Responses* adapter can connect to the newest OpenAI compatible APIs that support the Responses protocol.
 To connect, you will need to provide an API Url.
-The API Url should be the base url for the provider you are connecting to, for example https://api.openai.com/v1/.
+The API Url should be the base url for the provider you are connecting to, for example ``https://api.openai.com/v1/``.
 An API Key may or may not be required depending on the provider you are connecting to.
 If you're unsure if your provider supports the Responses protocol, check with their support or try connecting with this adapter.
-If it doesn't work, you can try the OpenAI Chat adapter which supports an older protocol that is still widely used.
+If it doesn't work, you can try the *OpenAI Chat* adapter which supports an older protocol that is still widely used.

 OpenAI Chat
 ~~~~~~~~~~~

-The OpenAI Chat adapter can connect to any OpenAI compatible API that supports the Chat protocol.
+The *OpenAI Chat* adapter can connect to any OpenAI compatible API that supports the Chat protocol.
 To connect, you will need to provide an API Url.
-The API Url should be the base url for the provider you are connecting to, for example https://api.openai.com/v1/.
+The API Url should be the base url for the provider you are connecting to, for example ``https://api.openai.com/v1/``.
 An API Key may or may not be required depending on the provider you are connecting to.

 .. _available-models:
 Available Models